-Should patients, particularly the elderly, wait until their health status deteriorate to an "F" grade before their doctors would help them?
+Should patients, particularly the elderly, wait until their health status deteriorate to many "F" grades before their doctors would help them?
 Can't they read "between the lines" every time when they see their patients, or is their clinical skill limited only to reading "laboratory reference range"?
 Sad!

 Is it any wonder why we have so many college dropouts?
 Is it any wonder why we see so many sick and dying patients?
 Are you surprised when you read in the newspaper or see on television that patients sued their doctors every day?
 Do you want to know the reason why?
 One common reason is that many textbook doctors don't know what they are saying or doing, see here.
 They are just guessing.
 For example, if you are obese and chubby your doctor might say that you eat too much, or you need to exercise more and quit eating potato chips; but if you are skinny regardless of what or how much you eat, ask your doctors for advice and see what they will say.
 They will be guessing.
 They have to give an answer to every question that you ask even though they have no clue about what you are asking.
 The other reason is that we trust our lives too much in the hands of doctors who look only at what is "normal" and not at what is "optimal."
 Should we not look at medical doctors with some degree of skepticism and sarcasm instead of total reverence as if they are the almighty God?